13. Paths Cross

 Henry followed them all back westside.

-Circling the block, he identified another cop car on Foster, obviously watching the main entrance of the building.
+Circling the block, he identified two more cop cars, one on Main, one on Foster, obviously watching the main entrances to the building.

 So, they had connected the ticket to the old woman and now the ticket to Luci.